-On the last track, we discussed four steps that can help encourage students to come forward about threats.
+In the last section, we discussed four steps that can help encourage students to come forward about threats.
 These four steps are ensure confidentiality, direct contact between parents and teachers, educational films, and decisive action.

-On this track, we will discuss Jack Kelley’s 4-stage model for the phases of a hostage situation.
+In this section, we will discuss Jack Kelley’s 4-stage model for the phases of a hostage situation.
 These four phases are the initial hostage taking stage, the crisis stage, the accommodation stage, and the surrender stage.
 In addition, we will discuss the responsibility of adult caregivers to children during a hostage situation.

 Research indicates that two trends emerge during the crisis stage.
 One direction is that some hostage takers may be positively influenced by victims who rapidly overcome shock and regain dignity.
 Conversely, cases emerge in which children held by a mentally disturbed captor have been shot when they drew attention to themselves.

 ♦ Stage # 3 - Accommodation Stage

 Thus it is vital for those involved, such as teachers, to be trained to recognize reactions such as guilt for leaving others, empathy for captors, or fear of authorities.
 These reactions, as you know, may make child hostages reluctant to leave, especially after a period of prolonged captivity.

 Although it is essential to assess each situation individually, researchers have proposed a few general guidelines for those responsible for the well-being of children when the shooter or hostage taker is inside the classroom.
 These steps attempt to help the adult maintain responsibility for the course of the experience to prevent children’s increased guilt, emotional proximity, and symptoms.